 After lunch and saying farewell, I cycled the 10kms to Kisslegg where I had another tour around Kisslegg New Castle.
 I wasn't really expecting my guide to be wearing full period costume!
 Actually, as Hildegard explained, she was giving a tour to a school group after!

 After leaving Kisslegg, there was just another 15kms to cycle to Wangen, where I stayed the night at Hotel Mohren-Post.
-You can see the full vlog for the day below.

 Day 4 Cycling from Wangen to Kressbronn

 The day began with a tour around Fidelis Back in Wangen – a bakery which is over 500 years old.
 It has gone through many stages of development over the years, and today mixes some of the old values and traditions with modern techniques.

 It's nice to see bread still being made with less than a handful of ingredients!
 My recommendation – Drop by here to pick up some cakes and bread when cycling the Danube to Lake Constance cycle route.
 You will tell the difference!

 Cycling to Kressbronn

 It was then time to leave the bakery, and cycle the remaining 32kms to Kressbronn.
 This was all relatively easy cycling, and eventually I could see Lake Constance in the distance.